ZakuroSoda/Discord-Matters/README.md

 ### DISCLAIMER

-DO NOT USE THE INFORMATION PROVIDED HERE
+DO NOT USE THE INFORMATION PROVIDED HERE TO DO ANYTHING ILLEGAL OR FOR EVEN POTENTIALLY ILLEGAL ACTIVITIES.

+I do not claim responsibility or involvement for anything you break or any trouble you may get into by using the information here.

+THIS IS STRICTLY FOR EDUCATIONAL PURPOSES AND THE KNOWLEDGE SHOULD NOT BE USED ILLEGALLY.

 ### Grabbing the token
 Our first step is to obtain the discord token.
 This can be done through a C++ program compiled into exe, Python program (may be in exe), or JavaScript injection in the console of discord web version.
 This involves a little social engineering as it requires either you or the victim to run the code and grab the token.